UltraStar-Deluxe/format/The UltraStar File Format (Unversioned).md

 The following terminology is used throughout this document:

 **Song**: A song refers to a file in the UltraStar file format.
-In some contexts **song** can refer to linked media files as well.
-In those cases **textfile** is used to disambiguate individual files.
+In unambiguous contexts **song** can refer to linked media files as well.

 **Medley**: A medley is a short, recognizable excerpt from a song.
 Many games include a designated medley mode.

 **Implementation**: An implementation is any program or software that interacts with the file format.

-**Game Implementation**: A game implementation is an implementation that allows users to sing karaoke songs and potentially scores singing performance.
+Most common types of implementations are **games** (which allow users to sing karaoke songs and potentially score their singing performance), and **editors** (which allow users to create and edit their own songs).

-> [!CAUTION]
->
-> The exact terminology has not been decided yet.

 ## 2. General Structure

-Songs are plain text files
+Songs are plain text files.
 The UTF-8 encoding MUST be used.
 Implementations MUST NOT add a byte order mark to the beginning of a file.
 In the interests of interoperability, implementations MAY ignore the presence of a byte order mark rather than treating it as an error.

-> [!CAUTION]
->
-> Whether files with a BOM may be accepted is an open discussion ([#46](https://github.com/UltraStar-Deluxe/format/issues/46)).

-The canonical file extension for textfiles is `.txt`.
+The canonical file extension songs is `.txt`.

 Songs consist of a header and a body.
-The header contains metadata about the song.
-The body contains the musical data.
+The header contains metadata about the song, the body contains the musical data.
 A file SHOULD end with an `E` on a single line.
 Everything after a trailing `E` MUST be ignored.

-> [!CAUTION]
->
-> Whether the trailing `E` is optional or not is open for discussion ([#44](https://github.com/UltraStar-Deluxe/format/issues/44)).

 ```abnf
 song = file-header